Accelerated Parallel Tempering via Neural Transports: Conclusion

 \section{Conclusion}

-In this work, we formalise a framework integrating neural samplers to improve the sample efficiency of PT.
-However, several limitations, common to neural samplers, remain, including the additional burden of well optimising a neural network which has a large impact on performance - i.e. a poorly trained neural sampler may underperform PT.
+In this work, we formalise the framework of Accelerated Parallel Tempering which integrates neural transports to improve the efficiency of PT.
+However, several limitations, common to neural samplers, remain, including the burden of well optimising a neural network \citep{grenioux2026diffusion} which has a large impact on performance---i.e. a poorly trained neural transport may result in underperformance.
 Further, while our approach accelerates PT by increasing the round trip rate, it incurs additional neural network evaluations.
-This can be computationally expensive for complex architectures.
-Future work should therefore develop principled criteria for deciding when to rely on PT or accelerated PT for robustness.
+Future work should therefore develop principled criteria for deciding when to rely on PT or APT for robustness.
+On a different note, an interesting avenue for future work is developing APT for inference-time control of generative models \citep{he2025crepe}, following the similar application of SMC for these purposes.